-3.1 A greener, cooler and more liveable City
+A greener, cooler and more liveable City

-We will work towards this outcome by: Our priorities for the next four years: A Increasing canopy cover and diversity of tree species across our streets and open spaces.
-B Facilitating the greening of our built environment, through green roofs, walls and facades.
-Promote green buildings by applying environmentally sustainable design planning policy and guidelines.
-Develop a heat management plan to help cool the City and reduce the impact on health.
-Implement and review progress on the Greening Port Phillip Plan - An Urban Forest Approach, including implementing the street tree planting program 2017-2022 and ongoing investment in park trees and streetscape improvements, including in Fishermans Bend - Completed in 2019 - incorporated into the Climate Response Plan.
-Investigate opportunities to protect vegetation and increase canopy cover on private property.
-Complete an Ecological Biodiversity Study, in partnership with the EcoCentre and local experts.
+- A. Increasing canopy cover and diversity of tree species across our streets and open spaces - B. Facilitating the greening of our built environment, through green roofs, walls and facades.

+- Promote green buildings by applying environmentally sustainable design planning policy and guidelines - Develop a heat management plan to help cool the City and reduce the impact on health - Implement and review progress on the Greening Port Phillip Plan

+An Urban Forest Approach, including implementing the street tree planting program 2017-2022 and ongoing investment in park trees and streetscape improvements, including in Fishermans Bend - completed in 2019 incorporated into the Climate Response Plan - Investigate opportunities to protect vegetation and increase canopy cover on private property - Complete an Ecological Biodiversity Study, in partnership with the EcoCentre and local experts.

-3.2 A City with lower carbon emissions
+A City with lower carbon emissions